ethen8181/machine-learning/projects/kaggle_quora_insincere/README.md

 Private Leaderboard Score, F1 score:

-- boosted tree: 0.69
+- this repo: 0.69
 - leaderboard score 850th place: 0.69
 - leaderboard score 1st place: 0.71

-Note that the model here is not tuned extensively and no ensembling/blending/stacking was used.
+Note that the model here is not extensively tuned and no ensembling/blending/stacking was used.